Navigation 1 - Using Maps

 Navigation 2 - Using Compass

 Build on your map-reading knowledge with compass skills.
 Over a morning class and afternoon outdoor practice, learn how to interpret a compass including cardinal directions, bearings and declination.
 Through practice exercises, find out how to integrate your map and compass knowledge for effective navigation across any terrain.
 Prerequisite: Using Maps.
 Includes: instructor, materials.
-Certification and 1-year membership in the Outdoor Council of Canada available for an additional $30.

 Navigation 3 - Using GPS